shrikumaran/ABInBev-Hackathon/README.md

 # ABInBev-Hackathon

->A end to end deep learning approach to extract information from shipping records
+>An end to end deep learning approach to extract information from shipping records

+Top 8 out of 150+ teams

+## 1. Introduction